28 Oct 24

 Flies:

-Spiders, harvestmen etc.
+Spiders, harvestmen etc.:

-- 28 spiders of several species
+- 23 spiders of several species, not specifically identified

 Noted later: